 3. Participate in Jumpstart’s Read for the Record®

 Get involved!
 Jumpstart’s Read for the Record® is a national campaign that provides the opportunity for millions to celebrate literacy and support Jumpstart in promoting high-quality early education for all children in America.
-On October 3, 2013, individuals from across the country will read Otis, a timeless story of a friendship between a lovable tractor and a calf that live on a farm, by New York Times bestselling author Loren Long.
 Participants will read the same book on the same day in support of Jumpstart’s mission: to work toward the day every child in America enters kindergarten prepared to succeed.
 Learn more and pledge to read.

 * Jumpstart is a non-partisan, non-profit organization.
 To comply with the laws regarding 501(c)(3) organizations as well as AmeriCorps regulations, staff, Jumpstart Corps members and VISTAs may not participate in any partisan or seemingly partisan activities.
 Prohibited activities include, but are not limited to: Endorsing or opposing a candidate, either implicitly or explicitly; Coordinating activities with a candidate; Using federal funds for voter registration activities.